coolbrg/coolbrg.github.io/_posts/2019-10-11-coaching-rails-girls-ktm.md

                   * Host the app through Heroku<br>"
 %}

-It was quite surprised with a few of the participants who really deployed with the first application in _Heroku_.
+I was quite surprised with a few of the participants who really deployed their first application in _Heroku_.
 Fewer of them were taking time.
-We noticed that participants with Windows OS were taking longer time.
-Few of the gems(packages) were unable to get installed for which we, as a coach, need to intervene and resolve their issues.
+We noticed that the participants with Windows OS were taking longer time.
+They were not able to install few of the gems(packages) for which we, as a coach, need to intervene and resolve their issues.

 {% include blogs/quote.html
            quote="Ruby gems are not smoother in Windows in the context of the installation."